 How Four Child Refugees Said Goodbye to Syria

-Helen, left, and Sara, right -- two of the "Children of Syria" in FRONTLINE's April 19 documentary.
+Helen, left, and Sara, right -- two of the "Children of Syria" in FRONTLINE's documentary chronicling a family's escape from Syria to a new life as refugees in Germany.

 On the morning that Sara and her family fled their home in Aleppo, she asked her mother a question that will sound familiar to parents of young children everywhere: “Can I take the toys with me?”